samnyan/DMTQ-Tools/README.md

 Combine with bytes to text tool, it should be able to port song from Arcade version.

 For format explain please see the [pt-format.md](pt-format.md)

+### lz4 tool

+For compress and decompress .lz4 file use in update pack.

+Just drag the onto the exe, it will detect the extention and compress or decompress the file.

+Or use parameter
+* -d <folder> to decompress all file inside that folder.
+* -c <folder> to compress all file inside that folder.